Ex-Goldman banker testifies 1MDB scheme a 'house of cards'

 NEW YORK (AP) — A former top banker at Goldman Sachs testified Wednesday that he and other corrupt executives at the firm built a “house of cards” that was doomed to fall to try to conceal an audacious scheme to ransack a Malaysian state investment fund.

-Tim Leissner told a federal jury in New York City that he paid bribes, took kickbacks and lied to banks to keep the scheme going.
-Leissner identified Roger Ng, who’s on trial in the sprawling case, as a key conspirator.
+In his first day on the witness stand at a New York City trial, Tim Leissner told the jury he paid bribes, took kickbacks and lied to banks to keep the scheme going.
+Leissner identified Roger Ng, who’s on trial in the federal case, as a key conspirator.

 Leissner testified that he, Ng and Low Taek Jho — the Malaysian financier and fugitive socialite known as Jho Low — used off-shore accounts and shell companies to “disguise the flow of funds.”
 The money laundering efforts also involved drawing up fake contracts with banks, he said.